Jonesckevin/Bar_loader_Colored/Readme.md

 ## Features

-- Calculate barbell weights in pounds, kilograms, and stones.
+- Calculate weights in lbs, kg, or stones.
-- Enable rounding for precise weight adjustments.
+- Round weights for precision.
-- Create or Choose from multiple themes for a personalized experience.
+- Choose or create custom themes.
-- Interactive UI with weight adjustment buttons.
+- Interactive UI with adjustment buttons.
+- Manage users: add, edit, remove, import, export, purge.
+- Import users from CSV (replace or merge).
+- Export filtered/sorted users to CSV.
+- Purge users with auto-backup.
+- Edit user data in a dialog.
+- Add users with required info prompts.
+- View user details in a dialog.
+- Filter user data
+- Sort users by name, weight, or any column.
+- Auto populate user weight when adding users.
+- Remove users (archived in `data/removed.csv`).
+- Cycle users with "Prev"/"Next" and see details.
+- "Up Next" preview for the next user.
+- User data stored in `data` for easy backup.
+- Auto-create `data` and example users if missing.
+- Archived and purged users are backed up.

 ### Creating your own theme
 1. Create a new theme folder in the `BarBellWeights` directory.
 The name should start with `lb_` or `kg_` to indicate the weight type.
 Otherwise, the theme will go to the All/Other filter.